At last! Apple TV is coming to Chromecast and Android TVs from Sony & TCL

 Chromecast with Google TV offers serious bang for your buck at a cost of £59/$50 /AU$99.
 This gets you a bunch of features: reap the benefits of 4K HDR viewing at 60FPS, which is controllable with the voice remote.
 You can issue voice-activated commands, tinker with your smart lighting, maybe even hook it up to the new Wyze Color Bulb, which has recently launched to usurp the throne of the more expensive, Philips Hue.

-The remote comes loaded with the usual assortment of shortcuts to YouTube and Netflix – Google can load many apps onto the Google TV home page, including Amazon Prime Video.
+The remote comes loaded with the usual assortment of shortcuts to YouTube and Netflix – Google can load many apps onto the Google TV home page, including Amazon Prime Video and its truckload of killer features that will keep you busy through these long lockdown evenings.

 Apple TV+: Price